 Gustav Klimt Famous Painting

-The Kiss depicts a couple embracing, their bodies entwined in elaborate robes decorated in a style influenced by both linear constructs of the contemporary fine art Nouveau style and the organic forms of the earlier arts and crafts movement.
-The Kiss is widely considered a masterpiece of the early modern fine art.
+The Kiss depicts a couple embracing, their bodies entwined in elaborate robes decorated in a style influenced by both linear constructs of the contemporary fine art.

 Henri Matisse Famous Painting